Inside: You don’t have to be a Romanov to have fun with Easter à la imperial style. Here are five fun ways to celebrate Easter like a Russian Tsar.

 Goose, duck, and chicken eggs were all fair game for Slavic cultures, and the people developed a wide variety of decorating techniques.

-In my family, we are always trying different ways to decorate eggs.
-Our favorite ways to date are red cabbage and beets colored eggs and our own version of classical pisanki.
+In my family, we are always trying different ways to have fun with eggs.
+Our favorite ways to date are beets colored eggs, our own version of classical pisanki, and glow-in-the-dark eggs (scroll down to #4).

 Getting your house thoroughly cleaned before Easter is a long-standing Russian tradition.
 “Thoroughly cleaned” means not a speck of dust is allowed to stay behind.
 It involves moving furniture, getting rid of things that haven’t been used since last Easter, lifting carpets, scrubbing walls, and taking the curtains down to wash them.
 The cleaning is supposed to take place in one day, the Thursday before Easter, which is called Clean Thursday.